caugustine2022/resume/README.md

 ##### *Average Hrs/Wk: 32-60*

 *	Monitored systems performance using the (top, sar, ps, vmstat, netstat, iostat, and cpuinfo) commands to check CPU utilization, memory usage, and network traffic, ensuring a 24/7 critical system availability.
-*	Managed physical, virtual, and network storage; Configured and managed network services (HTTP, NFS, SCP, NTP); Troubleshot booting issues and resolved service failures affecting boot.
-Installed, configured, and managed LAMP (Linux/Apache/MySQL/PHP) Stacks using the Ansible playbook.
+*	Configured and managed network services (HTTP, NFS, SCP, NTP); Installed, configured, and managed LAMP (Linux/Apache/MySQL/PHP) Stacks using the Ansible playbook.
-*	Monitored and analyzed systems metrics using tools like; Nagios and troubleshot issues using Bash and Python scripts.
+*	Monitored and analyzed systems metrics using Nagios and troubleshot issues using Bash and Python scripts.
 Wrote crontabs and configured firewall using iptables and SELinux for system security.
 *	Performed system performance tuning, monitored vulnerability assessments, analyzed application logs, and used Ansible as a configuration management tool for system updates and patch management.